thing123456/idk/index.md

 # Self Driving Robotic Car
 In the United States, over six and a half million car accidents happen every year.
 Over 90% of those accidents are caused by human pilot error, according to the U.S. General Services Administration.
 A car that operates on artificial intelligence and is attentive 100% of the time can drastically reduce the number of vehicle accidents every year.
+This is one of the reasons of why I want to build the self driving car.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|